Solstice (1990 video game): Publishing and release

 The game's development spanned the course of 20 months.
 While Solstice was given an early demonstration to Nintendo, Software Creations owner Richard Kay grew impatient and quickly sold the game's North American publishing rights to CSG Imagesoft.
 After a response from Nintendo stating their desire to publish the title, Nintendo was given the publishing rights for all other regions, and the resulting contract with Nintendo would lead to other high-profile NES and SNES games.
 Upon receiving the game's publishing rights, CSG demanded that Shadax be changed from a wizard to a bodybuilder in a loincloth.
-When Wilson refused to make the change, CSG then made the request that Shadax's beard in the cutscenes be shortened, and the alteration was made against Wilson's protest.
-The package art, designed by Carol Roy, was lambasted by Wilson as having nothing to do with the game that was written, and he deemed it inferior to a proposed cover created by Neal Sutton that had already been supplied to CSG.
+When Wilson refused to make the change, CSG then requested that Shadax's beard in the cutscenes be shortened, and the alteration was implemented against Wilson's protest.

+The cover art and encased poster were created by Mike Winterbauer, who credited the job with getting him more high-profile work.
+Upon observing Shadax's small appearance in the game, Winterbauer decided to create an impressive and muscular wizard for the cover art.
+He considered posing for the painting himself, but decided that a bodybuilder would be a more suitable model, and called upon one he had met while grocery shopping in Pasadena.
+The poster depicts a cutaway view of the castle with different levels and creatures in several rooms.
+To Winterbauer's disappointment, a princess perched in the castle's tower was covered by the Solstice logo in the final printed poster.
+The cover art was lambasted by Wilson as having nothing to do with the game that was written.
+He deemed it inferior to a proposed cover created by Neal Sutton that had already been supplied to CSG.
 He also derided the instruction booklet written by CSG as "a mass of illiterate and asinine drivel".

 Wilson spent the game's development time attempting to obtain a contract from Software Creations covering his work on Solstice, only to be given verbal promises about the percentage of the profits he would receive.
 Following the game's completion, these promises were casually broken, and Wilson would not receive any monetary gain from the title's sales.
 Wilson left Software Creations following this development, and struggled to obtain work for the next two years.